Understanding Infantilism (.org)

 In contrast, a younger sibling might remain cast as the "baby of the family."
 This identity might be reinforced by siblings or parents.
 The youngest might not be as motivated to develop, since all the 'firsts' will have been already done by older siblings.
 Hand-me-downs that would go to the next baby might stay with them.
 They might stay in a crib longer, since it isn't needed for a younger sibling.
 The younger sibling might be more accommodated and more coddled, based on his or her relative age, not his or her actual age.
 For younger siblings, diapers and/or babyhood might come to symbolize their role as "baby of the family."

-All siblings would generally have forgotten their own infancy, so the firsthand reality of diapers and babyhood would have been lost[1][2].
+All siblings would generally have forgotten their own infancy, so the firsthand reality of diapers and babyhood would have been lost (Dave, 1997; MacDonald, Uesiliana, & Hayne, 2000).
 However, the older siblings might be able to replace it secondhand, by observing their younger siblings.
 These experiences, and the expectations based on relative age, would be yet another factor differentiating older and younger siblings.
 The younger sibling's move towards becoming an AB/DL would involve acceptance, while that of the older sibling would involve rejection or transition.

 Method

-Given the difficulty in exploring potty training, maternal attention, etc., this study will focus on objective metrics such as birth order and family size.
-To learn more about the effects birth order and family size on AB/DLs, the author composed a sixty-four question survey.
-This survey was composed and posted to the internet at the author's website, understanding.infantilism.org.
-It was announced to a number of email and web-based AB/DL communities.
+Given the difficulty in exploring toilet training, maternal attention, etc., this study will focus on objective metrics such as birth order and family size.
+To learn more about the effects birth order and family size on AB/DLs, this study used data from the second of the AB/DL survey series, as previously detailed by the author (Grey, 2009).
+The 64-question, online survey was composed and posted to the Internet at the author's website, understanding.infantilism.org.
+The questions briefly explored interests, practices, and backgrounds of AB/DLs.
+The survey was announced to a number of email and web-based AB/DL communities.
+Participation was voluntary and anonymous.

 This survey included questions on siblings, with a particular interest in the next younger sibling.
 Four questions quantified the number of older and younger brothers and sisters.
-Options from 'zero' to 'five or more' were offered for each.
-There were also two on multiple births, and two on adoption or foster care.
-An essay question, on the effects a surveyee's siblings are thought to have had, was also asked.
+Options from zero to five or more were offered for each.
+There were also two questions on multiple births, and two on adoption or foster care.
+An essay question, on the effects the participant thought his or her siblings had on the development of AB/DL interests, was also asked.

 Results and Discussion

-Figure #1 shows the distribution of the number of siblings reported by AB/DLs, compared to expectations based on US Census data[3].
-The US data was weighted by birthyear, as family sizes are decreasing.
+Figure 1 shows the distribution of the number of siblings reported by AB/DLs, compared to expectations based on US Census data (U.S. Census Bureau, 2008a).
+The US data was weighted by birth year, as family sizes are decreasing.
 The data is for mothers largely after the end of childbearing years (40-44).
 Since the median for childbearing was around 25-29 years of age, the data was offset by the fifteen-year difference.

-Figure #2 - This plot shows the birth order effect.
-The red line expresses the probability of the youngest siblings reporting being an
+Figure 2 - This plot shows the birth order effect.
+The black line expresses the probability of the youngest siblings reporting being an

 AB/DL, normalized to the probability for eldest siblings from the same